The following topic are discussed on this page:

 Many public and nearly all wireless home networks use some kind of anti-phishing protection.
 The most recommended one of these is the password protected connection with WPA2 technology – breaking it is extremely hard.

 Many public places (schools, public traffic and coffee shops) offer a public, open wireless network (WLAN).
-The UH guest network HUPnet is also such a network.
 It is important for you to know that the data in these kinds of networks is transferred in a completely unencrypted form, and a person who knows what he is doing can easily eavesdrop traffic within.

 Eduroam is an encrypted and secure wireless network widely available at the university, making it a recommendable choice.